-- A probable report could include an illness report from a parent or caretaker, student, or teacher with an epidemiological linkage to COVID-19.
-Please see Reporting a Probable Case to the Health Department (pending). - A confirmed report could include a report from a healthcare provider's office or doctor's note.
+- A probable report could include an illness report from a parent or caretaker, student, or teacher with an epidemiological linkage to COVID-19. - A confirmed report could include a report from a healthcare provider's office or doctor's note.